 Subscribe to get the latest news and blogs from Aimee.

 Via concise rhymes, Reid narrates a series of childhood firsts, beginning with a newborn’s “First morning sun./ First day begun,” in this joyful ode to milestones both mundane and major.
 Moving chronologically through traditional year-one signposts such as speech, steps, and a birthday, the book quickly ventures into toddler territory and beyond, celebrating events including “First feeling brave” during a seaside dip and “First scraped-up knee” thanks to a scooter tumble, up until the arrival of “First sibling new/ More firsts for two.”
 In jubilant scenes, Tsong’s digital illustrations layer thickly outlined, rough-hewn figures with largely fanciful skin tones atop vibrant batik-like patterns.
 When three kids swing gaily on a tire swing (“First taking flight”), they practically fly off the page.
-Similarly unadorned and emphatic, text and prose aptly focus attention on many affecting moments of early childhood.
+Similarly unadorned and emphatic, text and prose aptly focus attention on many affecting moments of early childhood.- Publishers Weekly

 Relatives welcome their newest family member in this moving picture book in rhyme.
 From mother and father to siblings, grandparents, extended family, and neighbors, a jolly crew of friendly faces sociably greet a tan-skinned, rosy-cheeked infant with reiterative phrasing: “ ‘Welcome home,’ say the sisters,/ excited to see/ the adorable baby/ atop Mama’s knee.”
 Oceanic blues, peachy pinks, and sunny yellows infuse Kheiriyeh’s whimsical multimedia paintings, which depict relations of varied skin tones (including the baby’s Black and white siblings) and exaggerated body proportions lavishing attention on the eager, active newborn.
-As the busy domestic meet-and-greets build, segueing into a cheerful walk in the park, an idealized and irresistible picture of community is formed, amplifying the book’s message of earnest affection and welcome.
+As the busy domestic meet-and-greets build, segueing into a cheerful walk in the park, an idealized and irresistible picture of community is formed, amplifying the book’s message of earnest affection and welcome.- Publishers Weekly

 Using straightforward words and a deliberate pace that emulate the tone of Fred Rogers himself, Reid chronicles the story of this extraordinary childhood icon.